Notosik/atipera-recruitment/README.md

 2. Handling remaining exceptions uniformly, ensuring they return an `ApiError` model consistently
 3. Write much more tests.
 For feign client using for example WireMock
 4. In case of an increasing number of endpoints, Swagger could be added
+5. There also more logs could be added